TyphonLang/Typhon/examples/README.md

 ## Running from the command line

 You will need [TnBox](https://github.com/TyphonLang/TnBox) to run Typhon programs.
-Get the JAR, and run:
+Get the complete JAR, and run:

 ```
-java -jar tnbox.jar <your file>.tn
+java -jar tnbox-complete.jar <your file>.tn
 ```

 to run an example.